 ASSEMBLY: Stir the warm chocolate sauce again and with a small spoon, dip about ½ tsp. of sauce onto each candy.
 Refrigerate or freeze any leftover sauce for future use on more candy recipes or for a chocolate shell coating for vanilla ice cream bars.
 Pop the pan into the refrigerator or freezer for about 10-15 minutes.
 When the chocolate is hard to the touch, ENJOY!
 The chocolate will melt if at room/hand temperature too long, so these should pretty much go from fridge to mouth, but that shouldn’t be a problem for any of you.
 Never has been for me either.
 LOL

 VARIATIONS: Dried apricots, dried peaches, dried prunes, coconut chips, almonds, walnuts, pecans, macadamia nuts, dried cherries.

 NUTRITIONAL INFO FOR SAUCE: Makes about 1¼ cups or 20 T. (60 tsp.).
 Each tsp. contains:

 .55 g carbs, .21 g fiber, .34 NET CARBS

 .20 g protein

 < 1 mg. sodium

-To help you calculate your per serving info I’m providing below the details on the variable ingredients:
+To help you calculate your per serving info I’m providing below the details on the various dried fruit and nets below: